Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 In terms of its appearance, the back-end user interface of Visual Composer is simpler than its front-end counterpart.
 This makes it a good option for quickly creating page layouts and assembling rows, columns, and elements.
 You can then switch to the front-end editor to start customizing the appearance.

 Visual Composer hasn’t followed the stylings of the default WordPress user interface.
-Due to this, it always feels like you’re using a third-party tool to build your pages, rather than a core part of WordPress.
-This, along with the busy user interface, makes the user interface of Visual Composer the least user-friendly of these three page builder plugins.
+Because of this, it always feels as though you’re using a third-party tool to build your pages, rather than a core part of WordPress.
+This, along with the busy user interface, makes Visual Composer the least user-friendly of these three page builder plugins.

 Beaver Builder Templates